Place intelligence — from personal stories to city scale

 The platform

-Each surface answers a different question about a place — but they share one model, so an insight in one shows up everywhere.
-(Working descriptions — refine to taste.)
+Each lens answers a different question about a place — and about the people whose stories give it meaning.
+They share one model, so an insight in one shows up everywhere.

 i